projectcontour/ir2proxy/README.md

 ir2proxy is a tool to convert ir2proxy's IngressRoute resources to HTTPProxy resources.

+## Features

+ir2proxy can translate an IngressRoute object to a HTTPProxy object.
+The full featureset of IngressRoute should be translated correctly.
+If not, please [log an issue](https://github.com/projectcontour/ir2proxy/issues), specifying what didn't work and supplying the sanitized IngressRoute YAML.

 ## Usage

 `ir2proxy` is intended for taking a yaml file containing one or more valid IngressRoute objects, and then outputting translated HTTPProxy objects to stdout.